ubccr/coldfront/extra/djangoapps/freeipa/README.md

 ```

 The "FREEIPA\_KTNAME" should be the path to the keytab file for a user in
-FreeIPA with the appropriate permissions for modifing group membership.
+FreeIPA with the appropriate permissions for modifying group membership.
 The
 easiest way to do this in FreeIPA is to create a new role for Coldfront with
 the "Modify Group membership" privilege.
 Then create a user account
 specifically for use with Coldfront and assign them this role.
 Then export a